 7. Eggplant Fries (3/5 NOMs)

 Eggplant fries are not something we were expecting to see at this upper-class Chinese restaurant.
-They had a nice crunch, but the seasoning was a bit too salty.
-The dish just wasn’t as impressive in compared to the other great dishes we had that night.
-We would rather save space in our stomachs for other great new nomnoms, or maybe just another order of our favorite dishes.
+They had a nice crunch, but the seasoning was too salty.
+The dish wasn’t as impressive as our other great talks that night.
+We would instead save space in our stomachs for other great new nomnoms, or maybe just another order of our favorite dishes.

 8. Lobster Egg Foo Young (5/5 NOMs)